2023 in K-1

-The year 2023 is the 30th year in the history of the K-1, an international kickboxing event.
+The year 2023 is the 30th year in the history of the K-1, a Japanese kickboxing promotion.
 The year will start with K-1 World GP 2023: K'Festa 6.

 List of events

 K-1 World GP 2023: K'Festa 6

-K-1 World GP 2023: K'Festa 6 will be a kickboxing event held by K-1, which will be held on March 12, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
+K-1 World GP 2023: K'Festa 6 was a kickboxing event held by K-1 on March 12, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.

 Background

 Four K-1 title fights were announced for the event on January 13, 2023: A K-1 Super Bantamweight Championship bout between champion Akihiro Kaneko and challenger Kompetch Sitsarawatsuer; a K-1 Women's Atomweight Championship bout between champion Phayahong Ayothayafightgym and challenger Miyuu Sugawara; a K-1 Lightweight Championship bout between champion Taio Asahisa and challenger Yuki Yoza; as well as a K-1 Super Welterweight Championship bout between champion Hiromi Wajima and challenger Jomthong Chuwattana.

 Three additional title fights were added on January 27: Tetsuya Yamato was booked to make his second K-1 World GP Super Lightweight Championship defense against the former K-1 Lightweight champion Kenta Hayashi, the K-1 Featherweight champion Taito Gunji was scheduled to make his first title defense against View Petchkoson, while the K-1 Women's Flyweight champion Kana Morimoto made her second title defense against the one-time FEA and WAKO world champion Funda Alkayış.